kestra-io/docs/content/blogs/2023-11-28-Bouygues-immobilier-use-case.md

 4. **Elementary Data**: Ensures data quality and integrity, critical for effective decision-making based on reliable data.
 5. **Hightouch**: As a reverse ETL tool, it integrates processed data back into visualization tools and CRM systems.
 6. **Looker Studio**: Converts processed data into interactive reports and dashboards, aiding in strategic planning and performance monitoring.
-7. **Google Sheets**: Utilized for dynamic reporting.
+7. **Google Sheets**: Used for dynamic reporting.
 8. **HubSpot**: Integrates with the data stack to enhance marketing automation and lead management.
-9. **Slack**: Provides real-time alerts, ensuring prompt response to data-driven insights.
+9. **Slack**: Provides real-time alerts, and notification at flow execution or updated dashboards.

 <br>

 ## Workflow Integration: From Collection to Application

 Valorissimo’s data workflow is a carefully orchestrated process.
 It starts with data collection from GA4 and Azure, funneled into BigQuery via Airbyte for centralized storage.
 The transformation by dbt Core and the quality checks by Elementary Data ensure that the data is both refined and reliable.
-Hightouch then plays its part by syncing this curated data back into business applications, closing the loop from collection to application.
-Looker Studio’s role in visualizing this data brings a tangible element to the entire process, offering insights that drive strategic decisions.
+Hightouch further enhances this process by syncing the refined data back into business applications; Looker Studio, which visualizes the data to inform strategic decisions.
+The data pushed from for Hightouch to Hubspot allow automated marketing processes, thereby closing the loop from data collection to marketing initiatives.

 <br>